 By travelling independently you can get better and cheaper places to stay, cheaper flights, much more choice in where to stay and what to do and don’t have to pay a huge commission on top.
 I really don’t see any downside to that.

 One thing that package holidays do offer straight off the bat is better protection under the package travel, package holiday and package tour regulations of 1992 if the tour company ceases to operate or there is a sudden act of god.
 This protection is something that is often quoted to me when I try to explain the virtues of independent travel, but frankly with the right travel insurance (which is something you still should buy regardless), it doesn’t matter one bit, and with the money you are saving to travel independently, having comprehensive insurance is relatively cheap in comparison.

 The best thing about independent travel and being your own travel agent is that YOU get to choose the exact trip YOU want.
 You can tailor every single aspect of it to your own tastes and desires.
 You can do what you want, when you want.
 Your plans can be infinitely more flexible.
 You can go anywhere and not be limited by the plan your agent has booked for you.
 So the next time you want to go away, don’t just be constrained by the little last minute deal posters in the travel agents window, don’t just take the usual package tour to the Costa Del Bland.
 Choose somewhere in the world you want to go and plan the trip yourself.
 Be your own best travel agent, it is easier than you think and you will have the trip of a lifetime!

+What do you think?
 Did you enjoy this article?
-I would love to hear your thoughts in the comments section below or on my Facebook or Twitter pages and please feel free to share it with any or all of the social media buttons.
-If you want to get more great backpacking tips, advice and inspiration, please subscribe to updates via email in the box to your right.
+I would love to hear your thoughts in the comments section below or please join in the discussion on my Facebook or Twitter pages on this important topic, and please feel free to share it with any or all of the social media buttons and spread the word.